Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 ## Chapter 1 - Copilot studio
-For the first exerciser, we need to enable the VT entities:
+For the first exercises, we need to enable the VT entities:
 - "SalesOrderLineV2Entity" and
 - "SALESORDERHEADERV4ENTITY"